Basque language: Grammar

 Basque is an ergative–absolutive language.
 The subject of an intransitive verb is in the absolutive case (which is unmarked), and the same case is used for the direct object of a transitive verb.
 The subject of the transitive verb is marked differently, with the ergative case (shown by the suffix -k).
-This also triggers main and auxiliary verbal agreement.
+That also triggers main and auxiliary verbal agreement.

-The auxiliary verb, which accompanies most main verbs, agrees not only with the subject, but with any direct object and the indirect object present.
-Among European languages, this polypersonal agreement is found only in Basque, some languages of the Caucasus (especially the Kartvelian languages), Mordvinic languages, Hungarian, and Maltese (all non-Indo-European).
-The ergative–absolutive alignment is also rare among European languages—occurring only in some languages of the Caucasus—but not infrequent worldwide.
+The auxiliary verb, which accompanies most main verbs, agrees not only with the subject but also with any direct or indirect object present.
+Among European languages, the polypersonal agreement is found only in Basque, some languages of the Caucasus (especially the Kartvelian languages), Mordvinic languages, Hungarian, and Maltese (all non-Indo-European).
+The ergative–absolutive alignment is also rare among European languages and occurs only in some languages of the Caucasus but is frequent worldwide.